Q What is a Resource Grant?

 Q What do Resource Grants fund?

-A The Resource Grants program pays for resources such as computer software, architects, fundraising consultants, strategic planning consultants, attendance at educational workshops, and many other resources.
+A The Resource Grants program pays for related resources within a single project, such as computer software, architects, fundraising consultants, strategic planning consultants, attendance at educational workshops, and many other resources.
+A grant may fund more than one resource, but those resources must be thematically related and support the same project.
 The best way to find out if your project or idea is eligible for a Resource Grant is to contact a Center for Congregations resource consultant.
-To be connected with a resource consultant, follow this link to find the office nearest you (http://centerforcongregations.org/page/contact-information) or call 866-307-2318.
+To be connected with a resource consultant, follow this link to find the office nearest you (http://centerforcongregations.org/page/contact-information) or call 866-307-2381.